riatelab/magrit/README.md

 - Add new translations or fix existing ones.
 - Contribute code (you're in the right place!
 Clone the repo, fix what you want to be fixed and submit a pull request - note that for all non-trivial modifications, it's best to start by opening an issue to discuss it together!).

+If you want to read more about what we are planning to do, you can check the [roadmap](ROADMAP.md) of the project.

 ## License

 GPL-3.0-or-later